-Yes, you can buy them, but this site will give you the information to make them yourself.
 This Australian War Memorial page gives you general information, plus links to other resources about these including 2 special ANZAC biscuit recipes.

 ‘Anzac Day games and activities for kids : crosswords, word searches [word finds], quizzes, games, puzzles, activities, online colouring, multimedia interactives, songs, videos, photos’.

 Links to a vast range of topics relating the ANZACs.
 A few specific topics from the listing have already been included.

 ‘A selection of questions and answers on the topic of ANZAC’.
 Quite extensive.

 59 classroom resources currently listed at time of update.
 Refine your selection with the options on the left.

 From the Queensland Museum.
 ‘We collaborated with historians, teachers, and students to create ANZAC Correspondent, using AR technology to help younger generations feel connected to these stories’.
 Android.

 ‘Experience the events of the first day of the Gallipoli Campaign in this App especially designed for tablet devices.
 This new App lets you explore the incredible story of the Gallipoli Landings.
 Download the app for free’.
 Android and Apple.

 World War 1 History : WW1